zshen-invn/hello-world/README.md

-# hello-world
+# InvenSense Canada GitHub - Hello World
-hello world test
+This is the *Hello-World* test of InvenSense Canada GitHub.